nakal/xmonad-conf/README.md

 Use F-keys to navigate to the workspaces or click on the workspace bar.

+### Netbooks and devices with small screens

+If you have a small screen, you can set `barMode = Slim` in your host configuration file.

 ### Example

 This configuration will make 9 desktops with the given names.
 It will also